arquinn/SteamDrill/README.md

 1) Download and install the 12.04.2 LTS Ubuntu Linux 32-bit distribution.
-You should install this distro before proceeeding--Arnold will not work if you try to run it on another distribution.
+You should install this distro before proceeding---Arnold will not work if you try to run it on another distribution.

 2) Obtain the SteamDrill source code and all submodules: